 According to the CDC, most HPV infections go away on their own without any sign or symptom.
 This means that infected people may have unknowingly passed HPV to sexual partners.

 For a minority of cases, the virus doesn’t go away and can cause serious health problems.
 These include genital warts and warts in the throat (known as recurrent respiratory papillomatosis, or RRP).
 HPV can also cause cervical cancer and other cancers of the genitals, head, neck, and throat.

 The types of HPV that cause warts are different from the types that cause cancer.
 As such, having genital warts caused by HPV does not mean that you will develop cancer.

 Cancers caused by HPV often don’t show symptoms until the cancer is in later stages of growth.
 Regular screenings can help diagnose HPV-related health problems earlier.
 This can improve outlook and increase chances of survival.

-If you have new warts appear, contact your doctor for an assessment.
+If you have new warts or notice other changes after sexual activity, contact your doctor for an assessment.